Looking for the perfect new Viking tattoo for you?

 This gave him complete mastery of the spoken word, which he then shared with some of mankind.

-It was a good sign to see ravens flying over the battlefield, as it meant that Odin was there to take the dead to Valhalla.
+When Odin wandered out into the world, he was often identifiable by the presence of ravens.
+It was also a good omen to see them circling the battlefield, as it meant that Odin was there to choose the bravest fallen warriors to join the Einherjar in Valhalla.

 Yggdrasil is the mighty tree that sits at the center of Norse mythology.